vipul-8840/Striver_SDE_Sheet/README.md

 - `RepeatMissign.cpp`: Contains the implementation of the function to find the repeating and missing numbers in an array.
 - `MergeSorted.cpp`: Contains the implementation of the `merge` function which merges two sorted arrays.
 - `CountInversion.cpp`: Contains the implementation of the function to count the number of inversions in an array.
+- `MojorEl.cpp`: Contains the implementation of the `majorityElement` function which finds the majority element in an array.
 - `db.json`: Contains mock data for the API.

 ## Compilation and Execution